 Imagine there were millions of Rand involved, rather than a couple of hundred!

-Take for instance, a person who passes away and leaves small children behind.
+Take for instance, a person who passes away and leaves young children behind.
 Now imagine this same person nominates his or her children as beneficiaries for their life insurance and pension fund benefits.

-What happens if you leave your life insurance to your minor children?
+What happens if you leave your life insurance to your small children?